bokeh/bokeh/sphinx/source/docs/dev_guide/setup.rst

     bokeh sampledata

-It's also possible to configue the download location, or to start the download programmatically.
+It's also possible to configure the download location, or to start the download programmatically.
 For full details see the :ref:`install_sampledata` section of the User's Guide.